Dedicated comparison page

 Capital One SavorOne Cash Rewards

-Its strongest earning category is Dining at 3%, backed by 1% on general spending.
+Its strongest earning category is Travel-portal at 5%, backed by 1% on general spending.
 It also avoids foreign transaction fees.

 Best for: People focused on dining rewards who want to avoid an annual fee and who typically have fair to good credit.